ezxmora/Friskainet/docs/SETUP.md

 ## Before doing anything
 You are going to need ffmpeg, Node.js and an SQL database (Postgres, MySQL, MariaDB or Microsoft SQL Server) installed in your system (or in a Docker container).

-Also for the welcome message, you may need to install some dependencies depending your OS, check [here](https://github.com/Automattic/node-canvas#Compiling) for more info.

 ## Local setup
 1. Run `git clone https://github.com/ezxmora/Friskainet.git && cd Friskainet` to clone and access the repo
 2. Run `npm install --production` for installing all dependencies, you might need to run __one__ of the following commands based in your choice: